 - Toy princess characters for your princess loving child

 - Characters from their favorite movie

-The Dollar Tree is a great place to find small toys perfect to top on cakes.
+The Dollar Tree is the perfect place to find small toys to top on cakes.

 8. Avoid Pinterest.

 Okay, seriously just don’t look at pinterest if you’re trying to save money on a birthday party.

 Which, I know basically contradicts what I said in tip number 7, but hear me out.